jimhigson/oboe.js-dissertation/main/main.md

 maximum duration of a browser script frame.
 In Node no limit can be implied from a display but any CPU-hogging task degrades the responsiveness of concurrent work.
-Switching tasks is cheap so effectively sharing the CPU prefers many small execution frames over a few larger ones.
+Switching tasks is cheap so effective CPU sharing prefers many small execution frames over a few larger ones.
 Whether running in a browser or server, the bottleneck is more often I/O than processing speed; providing no task contiguously holds the CPU for an unusually long time an application can usually be